Kobe Bryant: Three-peat (1999–2002)

 In the 2001–02 season, Bryant played 80 games for the first time in his career.
-On January 14, 2002, Bryant recorded a then career-high 56 points to go along with five rebounds and four assists in a 120–81 win over the visiting Memphis Grizzlies.
+On January 14, 2002, Bryant recorded a then career-high 56 points to go along with five rebounds and four assists in a 120–81 victory over the visiting Memphis Grizzlies.
 He continued his all-round play by averaging 25.2 points, 5.5 rebounds, and 5.5 assists per game.
 Bryant also had a career-high 46.9% shooting and once again led his team in assists.
-He claimed his first All-Star MVP trophy after a 31-point performance in Philadelphia when he was loudly booed by fans as they had throughout the game, stemming from his earlier comment to a 76ers heckler during the Finals that the Lakers were "going to cut your hearts out".
+Bryant claimed his first All-Star MVP trophy after a 31-point performance in Philadelphia when he was loudly booed by fans as they had throughout the game, stemming from his earlier comment to a 76ers heckler during the Finals that the Lakers were "going to cut your hearts out."
 While making the All-NBA Defensive Team again, Bryant was also named to the All-NBA First Team for the first time in his career.
 The Lakers won 58 games that year and finished second in the Pacific Division behind in-state rival Sacramento Kings.
-Bryant was suspended one game after he punched Reggie Miller of the Indiana Pacers after the Lakers' March 1, 2002 victory over the Pacers.
+Bryant was suspended for one game after he punched Reggie Miller of the Indiana Pacers after the Lakers' March 1, 2002, victory over the Pacers.

 The road to the Finals would prove a lot tougher than the record run the Lakers had enjoyed the previous year.
-While the Lakers swept the Blazers and defeated the Spurs 4–1 in the first two rounds of the playoffs, the Lakers did not have home-court advantage against the Sacramento Kings.
+While they swept the Blazers and defeated the Spurs 4–1 in the first two rounds of the playoffs, the Lakers did not have home-court advantage against the Sacramento Kings.
 The series would stretch to seven games, the first time this had happened to the Lakers since the 2000 Western Conference Finals.
 However, the Lakers were able to beat their division rivals and make their third consecutive NBA Finals appearance.
-In the 2002 Finals, against the New Jersey Nets, Bryant averaged 26.8 points, 51.4% shooting, 5.8 rebounds, 5.3 assists per game, which included scoring a quarter of the team's points.
-At age 23, Bryant became the youngest player to win three championships.
+In the 2002 Finals against the New Jersey Nets, Bryant averaged 26.8 points, 51.4% shooting, 5.8 rebounds, 5.3 assists per game, which included scoring a quarter of the team's points.
+At age 23, he became the youngest player to win three championships.
 Bryant's play was notable and praised for his performance in the fourth quarter of games, specifically the last two rounds of the playoffs.
-This cemented Bryant's reputation as a "clutch player".
+This cemented Bryant's reputation as a "clutch player."